WaffleInvoice Blog

 How to Send an Invoice as an Electrician (And Get Paid Faster)

-Electricians have specific invoicing needs that most generic templates do not handle well.
-License numbers, permit fees, code references, materials with markup, labor at different rates depending on time of day, and warranty language all need to land on the invoice.
-This guide walks through exactly how to send an invoice as an electrician, what to include, and which tools make the process effortless.
+Electricians have invoicing needs that generic templates handle badly.
+License numbers, permit fees, code references, materials with markup, labor at different rates by time of day, and warranty language all need to land on the invoice.
+This guide walks through exactly what to include, the step-by-step from the truck, and which tools make it effortless.

 Why Invoicing Right Matters for Electricians